 Flexibility You can tailor the programme to prepare yourself for further study and an academic career or for other important fields of work in Europe-related areas.
 In the third semester, you choose whether to take a placement in a wide variety of fields or to follow research seminars at one of Euroculture's universities in Europe or perhaps at one of our partner universities in India, Japan, Mexico and the United States.

 Erasmus Mundus Euroculture has been recognised by the European Commission as an Erasmus Mundus Programme of Excellence.

 Euroculture graduates have gone on to careers in cultural management, government, research, journalism, policy-making, international business, non-governmental organisations (NGOs), and the European institutions; as well as to PhD level study in many fields in the humanities and social sciences.
 Courses are conducted in English, with students from across Europe and around the world.

-During the summer following the second semester all students in the Euroculture network will meet for a week-long Intensive Programme (IP), which includes seminars, discussions, and the presentation of an original research paper to be completed before the IP begins.
-The IP also includes workshops, public lectures, and group work in an international setting.
-Participation is equivalent to 5 credits.
+During the summer following the second semester all students in the Euroculture network will meet for the week-long "Intensive Programme" (IP), which includes seminars, discussions, and the presentation of an original research paper to be completed before the IP begins.
+The IP also includes workshops, public lectures, and group work in an international setting and is usually held in Cracow or Olomouc.

 During the third semester all students also begin work on the required Master's thesis, for the equivalent of 5 credits.

 Eurocompetence III which consists of preparing and writing a research application or professional project application (depending on the track chosen in the third semester).

 The fourth semester is studied either in Uppsala or at your second-semester university.